-Our new Impact Investing Think Tank (IITT) series launched in May 2016 with our first event held in Greensboro, NC at HQ Greensboro.
+Our Impact Investing Think Tank (IITT) series launched in May 2016 with our first event held in Greensboro, NC at HQ Greensboro.
 The gathering drew approximately 100 grant makers and social investors from across the U.S. to explore how to amplify financial, social and environmental benefit through impact investing.
 At the event, leaders reshaping philanthropy and impact investing presented proven tools and strategies for impact investing, foundations shared successes and challenges in the field, and innovators highlighted emerging opportunities to catalyze positive change through vehicles such as pay for success contracts, program-related investments, mission-related investments, and social ventures.
 Two subsequent IITT events have been hosted to date and another is planned for 2018.

 |Coffee and Registration||9:00 AM|

 Dr. Lester Salamon – Johns Hopkins University Center for Civil Society

 |Foundations’ Perspective: Successes & Challenges

 Cathy Clark — Duke University Center for the Advancement of Social Enterprise

 Moderator: Cathy Clark – Duke University Center for the Advancement of Social Enterprise